Automattic/jetpack/readme.txt

 = Will comments and other dynamic parts of my blog update immediately? =

 Comments will show as soon as they are moderated, depending on the comment policy of the blog owner.
 Other dynamic elements on a page may not update unless they are written in Javascript, Flash, Java or another client side browser language.
 The plugin really produces static html pages.
 No PHP is executed when those pages are served.
 "Popularity Contest" is one such plugin that will not work.
-Plugins that show different content for mobile users will probaby not work either.

 = Will the Super Cache compression slow down my server? =